MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/image/calling-order-for-minidriver-functions.md

 ---
-title: Calling Order for Minidriver Functions
+title: Call order for minidriver functions
-description: Calling Order for Minidriver Functions ms.date: 04/20/2017
+description: Call order for minidriver functions ms.date: 03/27/2023
 ---

-# Calling Order for Minidriver Functions
+# Call order for minidriver functions

 When a minidriver is started, it calls some of the older STI entry points, such as [**IStiUSD::Initialize**](/windows-hardware/drivers/ddi/stiusd/nf-stiusd-istiusd-initialize), and [**IStiUSD::GetStatus**](/windows-hardware/drivers/ddi/stiusd/nf-stiusd-istiusd-getstatus).
 As soon as the first application attempts to communicate with the device, the WIA service calls [**IWiaMiniDrv::drvInitializeWia**](/windows-hardware/drivers/ddi/wiamindr_lh/nf-wiamindr_lh-iwiaminidrv-drvinitializewia).
 It is in this function that the minidriver should construct the item tree.